KailashDN/Deep_Reinforcement_Learning_Gym/Actor_Critic/README.md

 ### 3. `agent.py`:
 We have Two classes in agent:
 1. **TwoNetAgent**:
-    It uses two saperate CNN model:`
+    - It uses two saperate CNN model:`
         - ActorNet
         - CriticNet
+    - Train Actor and Critic using saperate model
+    - Compute Actor loss and Critic loss
+    - Update the **trajectory**(When an agent follows a policy π, it generates the sequence of states, actions and rewards called the trajectory)
+2. **TwoHeadAgent**:
+    - It use one CNN model
+        - ActorCriticNet
+    - Train Actor and Critic using same model
+    - Compute Actor loss and Critic loss
-    -
+    - Update the **trajectory**
-- Select action based on current state of agent
-- Returns the sampled action and the log of the probability density.
-- Here we calculate the probability distribution of the prediction of actions using policy model
-- Once we have probability distribution of action predicted we sample action
-- Return log probability of action
-- We also update log probabilities of actions and reward
-- As name suggested the save_model function save the model and Load_model load the pretrained saved model
+- Bothe agent have functionality to save and load the model

 ### 4. `policy_main.py`:
 #### Run policy_main.py to train super mario.